TrustInEd

 Pay

-In May 2020, the average salary for logisticians was $76,270.
-The median wage is the wage at which half of the workers in a profession earn more than that amount, and half earn less.
-10 percent of workers made less than $44,190, while 10 percent of workers earned more than $122,580.
+The median annual wage for logisticians was $80,880 in May 2024.
+The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
+The lowest 10 percent earned less than $49,260, and the highest 10 percent earned more than $132,110.

 Job Projections